echoprotocol/echo-studio/README.md

 npm install
 ```

-Bootstrap the packages in the current repo:
+Bootstrap the packages in the `tools` repository:

 ```bash
 npm run bootstrap
 ```

-Go back into the echo-studio repository:
+Go back into the `echo-studio` repository:

 ```bash
 cd ..
 ```

-Setup `tools`:
+Setup `tools` in the `echo-studio` repository:

 ```bash
 npm run setupstudio